dkshitij29/ConnectBot_test/README.md

 ## Note

-If the error arises when activating the virtual environment.
+If the error arises when activating the virtual environment on windows.
 Run the powershell as admin and run the following command.

 ```
 set-executionpolicy remotesigned